micro-manager/pymmcore/maintainer-notes.md

     python -m build
     ```

-    This will build wheel an sdist and wheel for the current platform and
+    This will build an sdist and wheel for the current platform and Python
-    Python version, and place them in the `dist` directory.
+    version, and place them in the `dist` directory.

 3. Use `pip install -e .`
    This will build the extension module in-place and allow you to run tests,
    but will not build a wheel or sdist.
 Note that if you do this, you will
    need to rerun it each time you change the extension module.